Lamentation (School of Lucas Cranach the Elder): Analysis

-History
+History of ownership

-Sometime in the 18th century, the painting, known as Opłakiwanie Chrystusa in Polish, had entered the collection of the Cisterian monastery in Lubiąż where it remained until its transfer to Schlesische Museum der Bildenden Künste in Breslau (now National Museum, Wrocław) in 1880.
-In November 1945, following the Siege of Breslau, Lamentation was evacuated from the museum and registered as one of the artworks to be safeguarded in the Kamieniec Ząbkowicki Palace near Wrocław.
+The painting's provenance before the 18th century is only partially documented, and the precise time of its arrival in Poland remains unknown.
+Sometime in the late 18th century, the painting, titled Opłakiwanie Chrystusa in Polish, entered the collection of the Cisterian monastery in Lubiąż where it remained until its transfer to Schlesische Museum der Bildenden Künste in Breslau (now National Museum, Wrocław) in 1880.
+The painting stayed in the museum's collection until the end of World War II.
+After the months-long Siege of Breslau and the subsequent Nazi capitulation in May 1945, Lamentation was removed from the museum in November that year, designated as one of the artworks to be placed at the Kamieniec Ząbkowicki Palace near Wrocław for safekeeping.
 The list comprised 252 works of art with Lamentation included as position no. 28 with an annotation "S.H.K 125," indicating the abbreviated name of the Breslau museum and its inventory number.

 By February 1946, hundreds of works stored in the palace had gone missing.
 Many of these, including Lamentation, would later re-emerge in Mariefred, Sweden as belonging to the Swedish businessman Sigfrid Häggberg.
 According to his family, however, Häggberg had not directly participated in the theft and was merely safekeeping the painting on behalf of an unidentified individual.
 After his death in 1963, the painting was sold to the Nationalmuseum in Stockholm at an auction in 1970 for SEK4,000 (~US$3,700 in 2023 when adjusted for inflation) and placed in the museum's permanent collection.